 Learning Outcomes: The student will be able to:

 Blackboard Gradebook: Be sure to check My Grades to make sure that scores are officially recorded.
 Seeing a score at the top of a test when you finish does not mean that you have received this credit, because scores are reported there without consideration of the clock.
 Only numbers showing in the gradebook count.
 Blackboard reports all time overruns and crashes as either ! or icons.
 These scores count as 0 points.
 All Blackboard scores are official and final.
 When submitting work, allow for transmission time!

 DUE DATES and Other Important Instructions: A due date is defined as the last calendar day for completion of an assignment.
 This is the last date the work will be accepted.
 Submission deadlines are at 11:55 p.m. on the due date.
-Work will be available well in advance of the due dates, so complete the work on a timely basis.
+The course materials and assignments are all available at the start of the course, so complete the work on a timely basis.
 On-line classes require careful time management, because the absence of regular classroom meetings does not provide a structured and regimented forum.
 Self-pace yourself through the material allowing sufficient flexibility and the necessary time for review if more difficult material is encountered.
 Distance education students need to be self-motivated learners eager to advance their knowledge and committed to their education.

 Blackboard is incapable of calculating or computing any course points totals that are relevant to your course grade.
 Any "Total" column displayed in your gradebook is worthless information.